You are to distinguish between the holy and the common, and between the unclean and the clean…

 Between the unclean and the clean.

 I read this chapter and am gripped with a fresh awareness of God’s holiness.
 His words ring loud in my ears.
-These precepts are important to God, so they need to be important to me.
+Holiness is important to God, so it needs to be important to me.

 I’m left wondering how I can distinguish the holy from the common today.

 How can I sift through the mundane and dust off the majestic in practical ways?

 What would it look like for me to separate and set aside the common from the holy in my marriage and mothering, at my work place, in my friendships, on social media…?